Sunday, December 18, 2016

 On January 8, 2005, Prince Harry attended a costume party.
 The then-20-year-old decided to go as a Nazi.
 While that may seem like a really stupid choice, to him it was simply a humorous costume, perhaps like something from a movie.

 I'm not picking on Harry.
 I'm simply making a point about memory.
-An eighty-five-year-old Englander would never have done such a thing.
-Growing up with real live Nazi atrocities - air-raid sirens, buzz bombs, buildings collapsing, food rationing - he would never have considered anything about the Nazis to be amusing.
+A 90-year-old Englander would never have done such a thing.
+Growing up with real live Nazi atrocities - air-raid sirens, buzz bombs, buildings collapsing, food rationing - they would never consider anything about the Nazis to be amusing.

 The chairman of Britain's Holocaust Educational Trust, Greville Janner, commented on Prince Harry’s gaff: